VAFA104 2-D Design Color

 - Course learning goals are assessed via group critiques of all projects, based on the successful design, execution, and completion of assigned projects.

 - At least two individual critiques with the instructor are held each semester, to assess projects using the above criteria and to review students' overall progress.

 - Students' portfolios and color journals are assessed on overall aesthetic quality and progress.

-Reference, Resource, or Learning Materials to be used by Students:Students access learning and resource materials through the Internet, as well as through printed sources, including magazines, periodical references, and a required text.
-See course format.
+Reference, Resource, or Learning Materials to be used by Student:Students access learning and resource materials through the Internet, as well as through printed sources, including magazines, periodical references, and a required text.
+See course syllabus.